 In the end, noise pollution causes you to strain your voice so much that there comes a time when you notice how your throat starts to hurt when all you did was have a quiet chat with a friend.
 This is a very common cause of vocal problems.

 Unfortunately, the quality of the air we breathe in cities is getting worse every day.
 The most obvious example is found in big metropolitan cities, whose pedestrians are forced to wear masks to walk outside.

 Moreover, centralized air conditioning can also cause great problems, since it dries up the mucus that protects our airways.

-In addition, there are other significant health reasons why you may frequently lose your voice.
+In addition, there are other significant health factors contributing to you losing your voice frequently.
 These include: